×

 • Being exposed to particular chemicals

-A doctor will inquire about your medical and family history, perform a physical exam, order blood tests, and perform another testing order to diagnose PBC.
+A doctor will inquire about your medical and family history, perform a physical exam, order blood tests, and perform other tests to diagnose PBC.
 The anti-mitochondrial antibody is a specific chemical that doctors seek in the blood using a blood test (AMA).
 Almost invariably, the presence of this chemical indicates PBC.
-In addition, patients with PBC may have other blood test results showing higher than normal liver enzymes, cholesterol, and triglycerides levels show how more elevated than normal levels of liver enzymes, cholesterol, and triglycerides.
+In addition, patients with PBC may have other blood test results showing higher than normal liver enzymes, cholesterol, and triglycerides levels, which are more elevated than normal levels of liver enzymes, cholesterol, and triglycerides.
 Additionally, liver-specific blood testing will be examined.

 PBC cannot be prevented because doctors do not know what causes it.
 However, there are things you may take to lessen liver damage, such as: